 I had brilliant male teachers, in physics, history,

-And Mr. Price the English and Theater and Mr. Tiny Stephen king,
+And Mr. Price the English teacher, the Tiny Stephen King,

 Who yelled “specifuckingficity!” at us on stage,

-And it was with total love,
+it was with total loving critism,

 And I adored him.

-I had the greatest best friends growing up, and thier dads and they were all so different,
+I had the greatest best friends growing up, and with their dads cosplaying as my dad,

 From one another, and my own,